A guide to CRT photography

 You can prevent phosphor clipping by blending bright pixels with neighboring pixels, producing an area of more uniform color.
 This is effective at both preventing clipping and reducing fine detail that would increase the JPG file size.
 However it may not be sufficient on photos of CRT TVs with large phosphors, where small redistributions would not fully prevent clipping and heavy blurring would erase visible phosphors.
 In this case you'll have to blur the highlights as much as you're comfortable with, then pick between clipping, reducing exposure, enabling dynamic range compression like "filmic rgb" and tuning the settings to look good, or exporting a HDR photograph.

-I blend bright pixels with neighbors using the "diffuse and sharpen" module.
-Because configuring this effect and parametric masks is a deeply complex task, I've created two presets for this module.
+I blend bright pixels with neighbors using the "contrast equalizer" and "diffuse and sharpen" modules.
+Because configuring these effects and parametric masks is a deeply complex task, I've created presets for the modules.
 You can download and apply these presets to your photos, then adapt them as needed to suit your CRT and camera.

 Now let's apply these presets to your image.